inbo/bird-tracking/README.md

 ├── bird-tracking.Rproj : RStudio project file
 ├── .gitignore          : Files and directories to be ignored by git │
-├── src
-│   ├── functions       : Custom functions used in scripts
-│   ├── movebank_ornitela.Rmd : Script to prepare Uva-BiTS data for Movebank upload
-│   ├── movebank_uvabits.Rmd : Script to prepare Ornitela data for Movebank upload
-│   ├── movebank_frictionless.Rmd : Script to prepare Movebank data for Zenodo upload (make frictionless) │   └── outliers.Rmd    : Script to mark outliers based on high speeds
+├── src                 : Scripts to process tracking data for Movebank │   └── functions       : Custom functions used in scripts
-│
-├── sql
+|
-│   ├── movebank_ref.sql: Query to get reference data in Movebank format │   ├── movebank_gps.sql: Query to get gps data in Movebank format │   └── movebank_acc.sql: Query to get acceleration data in Movebank format │
+├── sql                 : Queries to transform tracking data to Movebank format │
 └── data
     └── processed       : Data that can be uploaded to Movebank GENERATED, large files IGNORED